-Star Wars fans face a two-year gap between 2017’s Star Wars: The Last Jedi and the still-untitled Episode IX, but everyone’s favorite shoot-first smuggler and all-around rogue is getting his very own movie in 2018.
-Solo: A Star Wars Story will explore Han Solo’s life in the years leading up to his fateful encounter with Luke Skywalker and Obi-Wan Kenobi in a Mos Eisley cantina, and now we have a new preview for the film focusing on the crew he assembles for one of his early adventures.
+Star Wars fans face a two-year gap between 2017’s Star Wars: The Last Jedi and the still-untitled Episode IX, but everyone’s favorite shoot-first smuggler and all-around rogue is getting his very own movie.
+Solo: A Star Wars Story will explore Han Solo’s life in the years leading up to his fateful encounter with Luke Skywalker and Obi-Wan Kenobi in a Mos Eisley cantina, and now a new video featurette takes a deep dive into the underworld the film explores.

 The second “anthology” movie planned for the sci-fi franchise following 2016’s Rogue One: A Star Wars Story, Solo: A Star Wars Story features two-time Academy Award winner Ron Howard behind the camera after the exit of original filmmakers Phil Lord and Christopher Miller, and Hail, Caesar! actor Alden Ehrenreich in the role of a young Han Solo.

 Solo: A Star Wars Story is currently scheduled to hit theaters on May 25.
 Here’s everything we know about it so far.

 With so much of Solo unfolding in and around the underworld of the Star Wars universe, a video featurette released by Lucasfilm in the leadup to the film’s premiere takes a deeper dive into the galaxy of thieves, rogues, and outcasts that make up the film’s cast.

 Appropriately titled “Scoundrels,” the video introduces Han and the criminal environment he finds himself navigating in Solo, and runs through the film’s rogues gallery for fans.

 A Lucas disruption